 In this scheme every time the hardware is touched a lock must be acquired, but we believe this will not have any significant performance impact, because the lock needs to be acquired only per command block, which greatly amortizes the cost of lock acquisition.
 Furthermore, with an appropriate choice of mechanism, the acquisition of the lock by the thread which currently owns the hardware context can be made very fast.
 Additionally, we can reduce the cost of the context switch by hiding the readback.
 The preempting thread does not need to wait for the readback of the previous thread's context.
 As long as the readback is performed in order, before the commands which set the state for the preempting context, the readback may happen asynchronously.
 Whether the state is read back synchronously or asynchronously, some care must be taken to insure that the preempted submit thread does not preempt another context and start executing again before its state has been returned.
-Similarly, a sequence point must be created to insure that when the preempted context does start executing again the commands it submits on the new hardware context.
+Similarly, a sequence point must be created to insure that when the preempted context does start executing again the commands it submits on the new hardware context remain ordered behind the commands it submitted on its previous hardware context.